licarpen/aws-developer/README.md

 * offload tasks to worker environment (processing video, generating zip file, etc)
 * can define periodic tasks in a cron.yaml file
+* AWS resources created for a worker environment tier include an Auto Scaling group, one or more Amazon EC2 instances, and an IAM role.
+For the worker environment tier, Elastic Beanstalk also creates and provisions an Amazon SQS queue if you don’t already have one.
+When you launch a worker environment tier, Elastic Beanstalk installs the necessary support files for your programming language of choice and a daemon on each EC2 instance in the Auto Scaling group.
+* The daemon is responsible for pulling requests from an Amazon SQS queue and then sending the data to the web application running in the worker environment tier that will process those messages.
+If you have multiple instances in your worker environment tier, each instance has its own daemon, but they all read from the same Amazon SQS queue.
+* You can define periodic tasks in a file named cron.yaml in your source bundle to add jobs to your worker environment’s queue automatically at a regular interval.
+For example, you can configure and upload a cron.yaml file which creates two periodic tasks: one that runs every 12 hours and a second that runs at 11pm UTC every day.

 ### RDS + BeanStalk